Food growing in the heart of Clapham

 We pride ourselves on providing an area for the local community to discover the joys and benefits of growing and cooking their own food, with the added benefit of taking home freshly picked fruit and vegetables.

-Are you interested in the community, gardening, sustainability, the environment, your health or knowledge sharing?
+Are you interested in the community, gardening, sustainability, the environment, your health and wellbeing or knowledge sharing?
 If the answer is yes, then drop in and see us.

 Our garden is open…

 Saturdays • We are a fun group of people who meet to garden between 10am and 1pm with tea and cake at around 11.30.
 There is a table at our main gate with freshly harvested produce which is available to the public for a donation.
 During the summer months we often hold a laidback lunch, for a pay-what-you-can donation, or a bring and share picnic.

 Keep Growing Mondays • A gardening session for the over 55s.
 A chance to get outdoors in the garden, relax and meet people.

 Wednesday evenings • During the summer months we meet on a Wednesday evening from 6pm until around 7.30pm to garden and harvest veg.

 If you would like to become a member of Bandstand Beds you can join here.